YamanAlBochi/CustomerSegmentationML/README.md

 # CustomerSegmentationML
- Customer Segmentation Machine Learning using K-Means Clustering Algorithm:
+ Customer Segmentation Machine Learning using K-Means Clustering Algorithm

 Customer segmentation is the process of dividing customers into groups based on common characteristics so companies can market to each group effectively and appropriately.
 In business-to-consumer marketing, companies often segment customers according to demographics that include: Age,Gender,Marital status,Location (urban, suburban, rural),Life stage (single, married, divorced, empty-nester, retired, etc.),Income Segmentation allows marketers to better tailor their marketing efforts to various audience subsets.